vertter/kkp/Kuukausipeli/README.md

 - Local Storage for high scores
 - Vanilla JavaScript

-## Recent Bugfixes

-### UI Improvements
-- Fixed alignment issues with the name input field in the high score dialog
-- Improved vertical spacing between input field and OK button
-- Added responsive positioning to maintain proper alignment when window is resized
-- Enhanced visual consistency of UI elements

-### Known Issues
-- None currently reported

 ## License

 MIT License - feel free to use and modify for your own projects!